 Grugapark in Essen

-Relaxation and adventure, nature and culture, sports facilities and picnic/barbecue areas – available all year round in Essen’s most beautiful park.
+Recovery and experience, nature and culture, sporting opportunities and picnic or barbecue sites – all of that can be found year-round in Essen’s most beautiful park.